vegaprotocol/documentation/docs/releases/overview.md

 **Critical Bug Fixes**

 **Updating oracle termination caused the core to panic:**
-During a recent incentive on testnet it was found that user updating the oracle termination conditions on an enacted continuous market caused the network to panic.
-The oracle termination condition was set to be ten seconds in the future; when the network reached this time the core threw a panic.
+During a recent incentive on testnet it was found that when a user made the oracle termination conditions to be set to be ten seconds in the future and before the market could be enabled; when the network reached this time the core threw a panic.
 This bug has been resolved in [5668](https://github.com/vegaprotocol/vega/pull/5668)

 **Network parameter set to `0` can cause node startup failure:**